joonarafael/visualpathfinder/documentation/user_manual.md

 **Visuals**

 - Toggle Borderless Mode: Switch between the original bordered layout and the borderless pixelmap mode.
-It's recommended not to change to the borderless mode until you've established a large enough map as no scale can be seen in the borderless mode.

 - Toggle High Contrast Mode: Switch between the smoother toned-down colors and the contrasted colors (enhanced with more saturation and brightness).